michelebusta/MicroserviceWorkshops/Demos/MessageBased/IdentityMessagingDemo/README.md

 * Azure Service Bus for a deployed scenario
 * Azure Event Hubs for a deployed scenario

+This demo also illustrates how to store information in a variety of document databases including:

+* Postgres in a local Docker container
+* Azure Cosmos DB for a deployed scenario

 The goal is to illustrate how you can locally test end-to-end without Azure resources and offline, while flipping to Azure resources of equivalent capabilities.
 This sample does not provide a production ready provider pattern that would be desirable for real product code to completely remove any test / local equivalents while using Azure in the deployed environments.
 This simply illustrates the coding patterns to show how each technology works in its simplest form.

 ## Azure Setup